-The significance is that the Federal Reserve lowered the rate dramatically at that point of time due to the credit crisis preventing the flow of credit in the economy.
-The Fed has kept their target rate at that historically low level since, in order to keep credit cheap, with the hopes that it will stimulate the economy.
-Since the economy hasn’t exactly been humming along, the Fed has not raised the rate (which it typically does when it wants to cool down inflation).
+The Federal Reserve lowered the rate dramatically at that point of time due to the credit crisis preventing the flow of credit in the economy.
+The Fed had kept their target rate at that historically low level, in order to keep credit cheap, with the hopes that it would stimulate the economy.

 Prime Rate History

 When looking at the historical prime rate, you must first look to the historical fed funds rate.
 There has not been a steady funds rate over history.
 It peaked in December of 1980 (when inflation was in the double digits) at 19-20% – and the prime rate followed suit, reaching a record high at 21.50%.
-Here is a historical fed funds rate chart to show the trending over time:
+Since, it’s generally shifted downwards.

 How Does Prime Rate Impact You?